DrCQ/ListViewGroupingTest/README.md

 This small WPF application (*PhotoBook*) shows a wrong behaviour of the `ListView` Control while using the **Grouping** functionality.
 This app is based on a template using the MaterialDesign Library, NET 9 and CommunityToolkit but the basic functionality is implemented in the `ListViewPresenterView.xml` and `ListViewPresenterViewModel.vb` only.
 The `ImageItemViewModel.vb` class provides few properties for a small image icon as shown in the picture below.

+Just run the small app, use File -> ShowImages to select a folder with JPG images inside.
+The dectected content will be displayed.

 ![](https://github.com/DrCQ/ListViewGroupingTest/blob/a198a3a079006579f66d052d1d887ce6ef8876f8/ListViewGroupingTest/Pictures/PhotoBook%20-%20Wrap%20List%20View.png)

 To achive this *view* the `ListView` control uses the following `Style`, where the `ItemsPanel` template contains the `WrapPanel` control (see below).